geomatics-io/ObjectListView/docs/recipes.rst

 There must be a thousand variations on this question, but the two most common are:

 1. how to make `[Tab]` change rows when editing the last cell.

 2. how to make `[Enter]` change rows, not just commit the change.

-To address these two most common case, ObjectListView now has `CellEditTabChangesRows` and `CellEditEnterChangesRows` properies.
+To address these two most common case, ObjectListView now has `CellEditTabChangesRows` and `CellEditEnterChangesRows` properties.

 * `CellEditTabChangesRows` makes ObjectListView change the row being edited when the user presses `[Tab]` while editing the last editable cell on a row.

 * `CellEditEnterChangesRows` makes ObjectListView try to edit the cell below the cell being edited when the user press `[Enter]`.

 These behaviours are achieved by modifying the `CellEditKeyEngine` settings.
 This engine allows you to completely